 Good for comparing relative values of different businesses

 Download CFI’s free EV to EBITDA Excel Template to calculate the ratio and play with some examples on your own.

 The above template is designed to give you a simple example of how the math on the ratio works and to calculate some examples yourself!

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 We hope this has been a useful guide to calculating Enterprise Value to EBITDA and better understanding the various pros and cons of using this valuation multiple.
-At CFI, we’re on a mission to help you advance your career, and with that in mind, we’ve created these additional resources to help you on your path to becoming a world-class financial analyst and earn your Financial Modeling & Valuation Analyst (FMVA)TM designation.
+At CFI, we’re on a mission to help you advance your career, and with that in mind, we’ve created these additional resources to help you on your path to becoming a world-class financial analyst.